Classiq/classiq-library/README.md

 # Create Quantum Programs with Classiq

-The simplest quantum circuit has 1 qubit, and has a single `X` gate.
+The simplest quantum circuit has 1 qubit and has a single `X` gate.

-Using Classiq's SDK, it would like like so:
+Using Classiq's SDK, it would look like this:

 ```python
 from classiq import *